 Niche marketers often strive to reach a status of popularity known as brand saturation.
 This refers to the point in which your entire audience (everyone who needs your product or service) knows about your business.
 Unless you’re one of the biggest businesses in the world, brand saturation is only a distinct possibility with a niche market.

-We’ve repeatedly emphasized that the size of your audience should make it much easier to figure out what every member of that audience has in common.
+We’ve repeatedly emphasized that your audience’s size should make it much easier to figure out what every member of that audience has in common.
 With niche marketing, your success is directly linked to the number of similarities you find.